Spimy/UMHackathon/README.md

 The goal is to develop an intelligent, chat-based AI assistant that proactively provides merchant-partners with **valuable insights**, **personalized guidance**, and **operational alerts**.

+## Data Utilization

+The data used in this project can be found [here](https://drive.google.com/drive/folders/1q8wpploa41fXcw823SSEkb6xfyDQcsVd?usp=drive_link).

+Some of the data were provided by the hosts of UMHackathon, while some were generated using AI.

+## Personalization Strategies

 ## Solution Architecture

 <div align="center">